You are here

 Type of Sample Needed for Diagnosis and Confirmation

 The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if your plant has a disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
-Contact information for each states diagnostic laboratory for U.S. residents can be located at the NPDN website.
+Contact information for each state's diagnostic laboratory for U.S. residents can be located on the NPDN website.
 If you have a sample from outside of Iowa, please DO NOT submit it to the Plant & Insect Diagnostic Clinic without contacting us.